The Wider Aikido Community

 Bob Spence Sensei (6th Dan) is the Principal and Chairman of Lancashire Aikikai.
 In 2019 Spence Sensei celebrated his 50th year in Aikido.

 Mr Spence began training at the Chorley Budo Club under the leadership of Marion Mucha Sensei (the founder of Lancashire Aikikai).
-Mr Spence also received direct tuition from T K Chiba Sensei and was awarded his ‘first dan’ black belt by Chiba Sensei in 1971.
+Mr Spence also received direct tuition from Kazuo Chiba Sensei and was awarded his ‘first dan’ black belt by Chiba Sensei in 1971.
 Mr Spence is well known throughout the Aikido community as one of the British Aikido Board’s coaching tutors.

 In addition to Spence Sensei, Lancashire Aikikai benefits from the expertise and experience of other senior instructors and club leaders across the organisation.